gobwas/graceful/README.md

 # Status

-This library is not tagged s stable version (neither tagged at all).
+This library is not tagged as stable version (and not tagged at all yet).
 This means that backward compatibility can be broken due some changes or refactoring.